Contents

 Wildlife scientists have been tracking the pride of lions for decades now within the crater.

-These studies have yielded many results about lion characteristics and the best way to manage its population.
+These studies have yielded many results about lion characteristics and the best way to manage their population.

-The common features of Ngorongoro crater lions are dark manes lions and blonder manes.
+The common features of Ngorongoro crater lions are dark-maned lions and blonder manes.

 The study shows that the lions with dark manes were very attracted to lionesses for mating.

-The majority of these lions have been and died within the crater.
+The majority of these lions have been born and died within the crater.

-History shows that the Mbulu people were the first tribe to live here for over 2000 years followed by Datoga (1700).
+History shows that the Mbulu people were the first tribe to live here for over 2000 years, followed by the Datoga (1700).

-Ngorongoro craters have undergone a different restructuring of how humans can cohabitate with wild animals.
+Ngorongoro Crater has undergone a different restructuring of how humans can cohabitate with wild animals.

 Some restrictions for people to engage in agriculture have been introduced to control human-wildlife conflicts.